fortesenselabs/mtservices/modules/MQL5/README.md

 - Remove the chart event handler dependency => OnTickSymbol
 - Implement a parser for parsing commands
 - Implement a subscription manager (keep track of subscriptions)
+- Remove the HOST, PORT and DATA_COLLECTOR_HOST, DATA_COLLECTOR_PORT variables and their references

 ## References